zenorogue/hyperrogue/tessellations/sample/README.md

 Specialized functions are very useful for defining tilings.

-* `edge_angles(x,y,z)` is the edge opposite x of the triangle with angles x, y, z (angles given in angleunits, length returned in absolute units).
+* `edge_angles(x,y,z)` is the edge opposite x of the triangle with angles x, y, z (angles given in angleunits).
 Works only in non-Euclidean geometry.
 Length returned in absolute units.

 * `edge(a,b)` is the edge of the {a,b} tiling.
 Works only if the {a,b} tiling is possible in the current non-Euclidean geometry.
 Length returned in absolute units.